YChuan1115/Math301-Fall2014/README.md

 Exams
 -----

-A **Midterm Exam worth 20%** of the course grade will be scheduled soon after the course begins.
+The **Midterm Exam is worth 20%** of the course grade.
+The date will be announced soon after the course begins.

 + Midterm Date: TBA

-A **Final Exam worth 30%** of the course grade will be given at the end of the semester.
+The **Final Exam is worth 30%** of the course grade.
+In accordance with university policy, the final exam must be taken by all students at the scheduled time. *There are no make-up exams.*

 + Final Exam Date: **Monday, December 15, 9:45--11:45am** in Carver 196

-In accordance with university policy, the final exam must be taken by all students at the scheduled time. *There are no make-up exams.*

 Computing